 So, forget the premium red dot sight that Barnett sells.
 This one comes by default on some of the budget model packages, and people report it’s the first feature to upgrade.
 Remember, it’s not a scope, but a sight: it does not magnify.
 Also, it performs poorly in low light conditions.
 Do yourself a favor and go for a better one.
 Here’s what we recommend:

-The scope features a magnification of 4x, which is sufficient for the 50-yard shooting range needed for crossbow hunting.
-It performs very well in low light, and also in the snow when contrast is extreme.
+The scope features a magnification of 4x, sufficient for the 50-yard shooting range needed for crossbow hunting.
+It performs very well in low light and also in the snow when the contrast is extreme.
 Water-resistant and shockproof, is compatible with all full-sized crossbow in the Barnett range.

 -doesn’t come with night-vision